 - Report the incident promptly to the local animal control department.
 Officials may investigate the circumstances surrounding your attack and take action to prevent future attacks on others.
 Department records may also reveal that the same dog or animal which bit you had been involved in prior attacks.
 Information regarding the animal's prior conduct may help your Allen and Allen lawyer win your case.

 - Obtain the name, address and phone number of eye witnesses who saw the dog or animal attack or who came to the scene shortly thereafter.
 Allen, Allen, Allen & Allen investigators may interview these witnesses to determine if they have valuable information to support your case.
 Our investigators may also locate neighbors who know whether the dog or animal had attacked other people in the past.

 - If you have contact with the dog or animal owner after the incident, ask him about insurance.
 His homeowners' or renters' insurance policy may provide you coverage.

 - Get prompt medical treatment if your injuries involve more than superficial cuts or lacerations that will heal without scarring in a few days.
+You may need to be tested immediately for rabies.
 Watch out for infection.
 If you sustained a severe facial cut or laceration, one which requires stitches or debridement, ask that a plastic or cosmetic surgeon perform the procedure.
 Most scars, even with plastic surgery, will never fade completely.
 However, plastic surgeons are trained to minimize permanent scarring.